Second Boer War: Second phase: British offensive, January-September 1900

-The British government took these defeats badly and with the sieges still continuing was compelled to send two more divisions plus large numbers of colonial volunteers.
-By January 1900 this would become the largest force Britain had ever sent overseas, amounting to some 180,000 men with further reinforcements being sought.
+The British government took these defeats badly and with the sieges continuing was compelled to send two more divisions plus large numbers of colonial volunteers.
+By January 1900 this would become the largest force Britain had ever sent overseas, amounting to 180,000 men with further reinforcements being sought.

 While watching for these reinforcements, Buller made another bid to relieve Ladysmith by crossing the Tugela west of Colenso.
-Buller's subordinate, Major General Charles Warren, successfully crossed the river, but was then faced with a fresh defensive position centred on a prominent hill known as Spion Kop.
-In the resulting Battle of Spion Kop, British troops captured the summit by surprise during the early hours of 24 January 1900, but as the early morning fog lifted they realised too late that they were overlooked by Boer gun emplacements on the surrounding hills.
+Buller's subordinate, Major General Charles Warren, successfully crossed the river, but was faced with a fresh defensive position centred on a prominent hill known as Spion Kop.
+In the resulting Battle of Spion Kop, British troops captured the summit by surprise during the early hours of 24 January 1900, but as the fog lifted, they realised too late that they were overlooked by Boer gun emplacements on the surrounding hills.
 The rest of the day resulted in a disaster caused by poor communication between Buller and his commanders.
 Between them they issued contradictory orders, on the one hand ordering men off the hill, while other officers ordered fresh reinforcements to defend it.
 The result was 350 men killed and nearly 1,000 wounded and a retreat across the Tugela River into British territory.
 There were nearly 300 Boer casualties.

 Buller attacked Louis Botha again on 5 February at Vaal Krantz and was again defeated.
 Buller withdrew early when it appeared that the British would be isolated in an exposed bridgehead across the Tugela, for which he was nicknamed "Sir Reverse" by some of his officers.